5 Best Shower Oils: Which Is Right for You? (2018)

 This line from NaturaBrasil uses three main oils in all their in shower moisturizers that separate out into three distinct colors: olive oil, almond oil, and the feature oil sourced from sustainably grown plants in Brazil like andiroba nut oil, maracuja (passionfruit) seed oil, and pitanga (Brazilian cherry) leaf oil.
 When you're ready to use your oil, you shake the bottle up which combines the oils into one solution.

-I was lucky enough get a hold of some media samples of the maracuja shower oil and pitanga hair oil and I can tell you these fragrances are so tropical and natural smelling that I'm completely hooked.
-They smell juicy, like cutting into fresh fruit and the scent stays with me all day.
+I was lucky enough get a hold of some media samples of the maracuja oil and I can tell you this fragrance is so tropical and natural smelling that I'm completely hooked.
+It smells juicy, like cutting into fresh fruit and the scent stays with me all day.
+This is the best shower oil for you if you're looking for a long-lasting fragrance.

 I like that the bottle doesn't just have an open top meant pouring because you don't really need that much oil and I feel like I waste a lot when I use oils I have to pour out.
 The NaturaBrasil bottles have a smaller opening so when you tip the bottle over only a few drops escape, which is all you need per limb.
 This also helps protect the bottle from getting water in it (you're in the shower after all) which isn't ideal for preserving oils.